State Seal of Myanmar: Third design of the State Seal (2011-2025)

 It was adopted on the day the 2008 Constitution came into force, on 31 January 2011.

+2025 Modification (Current Version)

+The National Defence and Security Council (NDSC) enacted the Law Amending the State Seal Law on August 11 2025.
+The amendment revises the provisions of Section 3, which define the symbols and meanings of the State Seal.

 Symbolism (historical and current)

 Peafowl

 Peafowl symbolizes the race of the sun.

 Lion (Leograph)

-The reason of the inclusion of 3 lions in the State Seal was given as follow:
+The reason of the inclusion of three lions in the State Seal was given as follow: